daraccrafter/PlayingCardsRecognition/README.md

-# PlayingCardsRecognition
+# GettingStarted

-run MakeDir

-change paths in AugmentImages
-change paths in TrainNetwork
-change paths in Classify
+Change the directory paths in all the scripts.

-run AugmentImages
-run TrainNetwork

-Classify
+Run the MakeDir script in matlab to create empty "Dataset" folder with all its subfolders.
+Run the AugmentImages script to create the large dataset.
+Run the TrainNetwork script to train the network (you might have to install some matlab addons).
+Finally Classify your cards with external camera.